Pages

 Ask Assessors how much training and mindset-shifting it takes to move from checking boxes to 'assuming competence first', and then doing assessments with fairness and intention.

-And ask the RPL experts and consultants, like me, who work behind the scenes and and build the competency frameworks and assessment tools, develop RPL requirements and procedures, and ensure that the process and tools are valid and defensible.
-It takes months of consultation, alignment, and consensus-building across industry to make sure the bar is high, transparent, and trusted.
+And ask the RPL experts and consultants, like me, who work behind the scenes with subject matter experts, industry committees, sector advisory groups and regulators to build the competency frameworks and assessment tools, develop RPL requirements and procedures, and ensure that the process and tools are valid and defensible.
+It takes months of consultation, alignment, and consensus-building across the industry to make sure the bar is high, transparent, and trusted.

 RPL doesn’t lower the standards bar, it simply focuses on various ways that people can demonstrate that they meet the standards.